Video Analytics with Zero-streaming Cameras: The Overview

 $\bullet$ The camera executes \textbfit{filters} for \textit{Tagging} queries.
-A filter scores frames; it resolves any frame scored below/above two pre-defined numerical thresholds as negative/positive, and deems other frames as unresolved.
-Accordingly, for each resolved frame, the camera uploads a one-bit positive/negative tag; the camera either uploads unresolved frames for the cloud to decide or defer them to more accurate filters on the camera.
+A filter scores frames; it resolves any frame scored below/above two pre-defined thresholds as negative/positive, and deems other frames as unresolved.
+For each resolved frame, the camera uploads a positive/negative tag; the camera either uploads unresolved frames for the cloud to decide or defer them to more accurate filters on camera in subsequent passes.